 Building a large following is a very realistic goal for active Instagram users.
-Most people who are on this social network are quick to follow other users that post images that they like.
+Most people who are on this social network are quick to follow other users that post images and videos that they like.

 Unlike some of the other major social networks, getting traffic back to your own site is a bit more challenging with Instagram.
 You can include a link in your profile, but your individual posts will not include clickable links.

 Instagram is best for: creative inspiration, exposure for your work, improving name recognition, sharing and finding tips, and connecting with others in the industry.